prince3339/augmedix-test/README.md

 NODE_ENV="development"

-$ yarn/npm install (To install all dependencies)
+$ yarn install or npm install (To install all dependencies)
-$ yarn dev/ npm run dev [It'll run the app at localhost:3000 in development mode]
+$ yarn dev or npm run dev [It'll run the app at localhost:3000 in development mode]

 For production build

-$ yarn build/ npm run build
+$ yarn build or npm run build
-$ yarn preview/ npm run preview [It'll run the app at localhost:3000 in production mode]
+$ yarn preview or npm run preview [It'll run the app at localhost:3000 in production mode]

 ```